amogh330/Quizcraft/README.md

 - For Google export/storage, they complete OAuth 2.0 consent to grant Forms/Drive scopes.

 ---
+## After this the running is done thru windows powershell
+- step1: change directory to the path of folder
+- step2: type this command:- venv\Scripts\activate
+- step3: then this cmd:- streamlit run C:\your_filepath\streamlitapp.py
+after this it must redirect u to the webpage ,if it doesnt work,pls check ur ollama and folder destination

 ## 4. Input & Parameter Collection
 1. **Streamlit UI**